View Logs

 Tamperproof information

-Records returned by the Log Viewer are marked with icons indicating the tamperproof status of each record.
-Learn more about Tamperproofing in the Security Audit Log documentation.
+Records in the log viewer are marked with icons that indicate their tamperproof status.
+Learn more about Tamperproofing in the Secure Audit Log documentation.

 -